mtex-toolbox/mtex-toolbox.github.io/pages/download/installation.md

 cd ../..
 done
 ```

-e. install the generated mex-files
+6. copy the generated mex-files into the MTEX installation

 ```
 make install
 ```
-for mtex, copy the two files in
+for mtex, copy the two files
 ```
 matlab/nfsft/.libs/libnfsft.mexmaci64
 matlab/nfsoft/.libs/libnfsoft.mexmaci64
 ```
-to your mtex installation into
+into your mtex installation into
 ```
-mtex-5.3/extern/nfft_openMP/
+mtex/extern/nfft_openMP/
 ```
 or
 ```
-mtex-5.3/extern/nfft/
+mtex/extern/nfft/
 ```